-Bass, Treble and Volume Self explanetory.
-The bass and treble have a very wide range.
+Bass, Treble and Volume Self explanatory.
+The bass and treble have a very wide range, but most importantly work independently from each other, dialing in more treble does not affect the level of bass, and vice versa

 Decade Control This eleven position switch tunes or alters the treble harmonics.
 Produce "biting" or "silky" highs with simplicity.